 We don't have a moment to waste to save America.

-And I'm operating under the premise Here that a lot of this is an October surprise.
+And I'm operating under the premise here that a lot of this is an October surprise.

 By the way, I have a little story here.

-Do you know that the Treasury Secretary Hank Paulson was giving Bernie Madoff and his associates personal briefings on the market as it was plunging through a political action committee?
+Do you know that the Treasury Secretary, Hank Paulson, was giving Bernie Madoff and his associates personal briefings on the market as it was plunging through a political action committee?

 So the regulators were telling Madoff in advance where we're heading, what's happening.

-There's I'll give you details in it in just a second.
+I'll give you details in it in just a second.

-And then Mr. Snurdley reminded me.
+And then Mr. Snirdley reminded me, it was Chuck Schumer.

 When was this?